3d-partons/partons/doc/markdown/index_documentation.md

 ## On your own machine {#mainpage_get_indep}

-If you want to build PARTONS on your own machine then you should use one of following options:
+If you want to build PARTONS on your own machine then you should use one of following tutorials:

 [Using PARTONS on GNU/Linux](@ref linux).